 Undo Undo the last action.
-The Undo feature allows you to undo up to ten a Bring to Front Bring a selected object in front of all other objects.
+The Undo feature allows you to undo up to ten actions.
+Bring to Front Bring a selected object in front of all other objects.
 Move Forward Bring a selected object one layer forward.
 Move Backward Send the selected object one layer back.
 Send to Back Send a selected object behind all other objects.
 Select All Select all of the objects in the report.
 Unselect All Removes the affect of select all or multiple highlights.

-Delete the selected object(s).

-Delete All

-Delete all of the objects in the report.

-Copy to Clipboard

-Copy the selected object(s) to the Windows clipboard.
-You can then paste the object(s) into:

-- A new SPOT report - A different location in the same report

-This feature is particularly useful when you are creating a new report and want to use objects from an existing report.
+Delete Delete the selected object(s).
+Delete All Delete all of the objects in the report.
+Copy to Clipboard Copy the selected object(s) to the Windows clipboard.
+You can then paste the object(s) into: • A new SPOT report A different location in the same report This feature is particularly useful when you are creating a new report and want to use objects from an existing report.
+Cut Cut the selected object(s) for pasting into a new report or to a new location in the existing report.
+Paste Paste the object that you cut or copied to its new location.
+Duplicate Create additional copies of a report object.
+To duplicate a report object, follow these steps: Select the object(s) that you want to duplicate.
+Select Duplicate from the Edit menu.
+The program prompts you to enter the number of